 [Regulation 75 amended in Gazette 13 Apr 2007 p.
 1623.]

-[75A.
-Repealed in Gazette 25 Jun 2004 p.
-2231.]

 Division 6 — Payment of benefits

+76A.
+Term used in this Division

+In this Division other than regulation 79AA —

+“earnings”, in relation to a benefit, means so much of the earnings that have been credited to the Member’s west state account since the Member became entitled to the benefit as are attributable to that benefit.

+[Regulation 76A inserted in Gazette 8 Jul 2008 p.
+3226.]

-76. Restriction on payment of WSS withdrawal benefit
+76. Payment of WSS withdrawal benefit

-(1) Subject to subregulation (4) and regulations 79, 79A and 79B the Board must not pay a West State Super Member’s WSS withdrawal benefit until —
+(1) Unless permitted to do so by another provision of this Division the Board must not pay a West State Super Member’s WSS withdrawal benefit unless the Member —

-(a) the Member is both —
+(a) is retired; or

-(i) at least 55 years of age; and

-(ii) not a worker or works for less than 10 hours a week;
+(b) is suffering permanent incapacity; or

-(b) the Member is totally and permanently disabled or partially and permanently disabled; or
+(c) is partially and permanently disabled; or

-(c) the Member dies.
+(d) is at least 65 years of age; or

+(e) has died.

+(1A) If a West State Super Member —

+(a) satisfies the Board that he or she is retired; and

+(b) subsequently ceases to be retired,

+the benefit to which the Member was entitled immediately before he or she ceased to be retired remains payable notwithstanding that the Member is no longer retired.

 (2) A West State Super Member who is entitled to a WSS withdrawal benefit may request payment of the benefit if —

-(a) the benefit has become payable under subregulation (1)(a) or (b); or
+(a) the benefit has become payable under subregulation (1)(a), (b), (c) or (d) or subregulation (1A); or

+(b) all of the following apply —

+(i) the Member is a statutory WSS Member or a voluntary WSS Member;

-(b) the benefit is less than $200 and the Member has ceased to be gainfully employed.
+(ii) the benefit is less that $200;

+(iii) the Member has ceased to work for the Employer for whom he or she worked immediately before he or she became entitled to the benefit.

-(2a) On receipt of a request under subregulation (2) the Board is to pay the benefit and earnings under regulation 78 to the Member.
+(2a) On receipt of a request under subregulation (2) the Board is to pay the benefit and earnings to the Member.

-(3) If a West State Super Member’s WSS withdrawal benefit becomes payable under subregulation (1)(c), the Board is to pay the benefit and earnings under regulation 78 in accordance with regulation 80.
+(3) If a West State Super Member’s WSS withdrawal benefit becomes payable under subregulation (1)(e), the Board is to pay the benefit and earnings in accordance with regulation 80.

-[(4) repealed]

-(5) If a West State Super Member works in more than one job the reference in subregulation (1)(a)(ii) to the number of hours a week worked is taken to be a reference to the total number of hours worked by that Member in all of those jobs.
+(4) For the purposes of subregulation (1)(b) a Member is “suffering permanent incapacity” if —

+(a) the Member is not gainfully employed; and

+(b) the Board is reasonably satisfied that the Member is unlikely, because of ill-health (whether physical or mental), ever again to engage in gainful employment for which the Member is reasonably qualified by education, training or experience.

 [Regulation 76 amended in Gazette 19 Mar 2003 p.
 839; 13 Jun 2003 p.
 2108 and 2111; 25 Jun 2004 p.
 2231; 26 May 2006 p.
 1919 and 1927 7; 13 Apr 2007 p.
-1600, 1607-8 and 1629.]
+1600, 1607-8 and 1629; 8 Jul 2008 p.
+3227-8.]

-[76A.
-Repealed in Gazette 25 Jun 2004 p.
-2231.]

 77. Member with preserved WSS withdrawal benefit who again becomes a worker

 If a West State Super Member who is entitled to a preserved WSS withdrawal benefit again becomes a worker the Member’s entitlement to the preserved benefit ceases.